openlibhums/memory-alpha/content/pages/support/submission/submission-fields.md

 ### Name

 For each element, you will need to set a name.
 That name will display as text above the part which the user fills in or interacts with.
-Short questions or prompts such as “Is this your first submission?” or “Upload” should be put in this field.
+Short questions or prompts such as “Is this your first submission?” or “Upload” can be put in this field.
 If you have a longer question or need to provide more details, you may wish to use a more generic header and include additional information in the help text.

 ### Kind